Championship: Leeds United end 2019 on top as Fletcher stunner sinks West Brom

 TOUGH FINISH TO 2019 FOR STRUGGLERS

-It was a good day for Derby County – and they did not even play.
-The lowly Rams face Charlton Athletic on Monday but only one team – Barnsley, who kept a clean sheet in a 0-0 draw at Swansea – managed to close the gap on them at the foot of the table.
+It was a good day for Derby County – and it did not even play.
+The lowly Rams face Charlton Athletic on Tuesday but only one team – Barnsley, which kept a clean sheet in a 0-0 draw at Swansea – managed to close the gap on it at the foot of the table.

-Wigan could have climbed off the bottom had they avoided defeat at Nottingham Forest, who took the lead through Tobias Figueiredo on the hour.
+Wigan could have climbed off the bottom had it avoided defeat at Nottingham Forest, who took the lead through Tobias Figueiredo on the hour.

-However, Forest needed a fine penalty save from Brice Samba – who guessed correctly to turn away Josh Windass' spot kick – to preserve their narrow advantage through to the final whistle, meaning Wigan will welcome in 2020 at the foot of the standings.
+However, Forest needed a fine penalty save from Brice Samba – who guessed correctly to turn away Josh Windass's spot kick – to preserve its narrow advantage through to the final whistle, meaning Wigan will welcome in 2020 at the foot of the standings.